AnirudhG07/dotfiles/yazi/.config/yazi/plugins/custom-shell.yazi/README.md

 # Custom-shell.yazi

-A yazi plugin to open your custom-shell as well as run your command commands through your yazi Shell.
+A yazi plugin to open your custom-shell as well as run your command commands through your yazi Shell, and also save your commands to history.
 You can choose any shell and customise keybindings to run any command like nvim, lazygit, cowsay, etc. without inputting the command as well!

 ## Previews